vdutts7/ee16b-ai-chat/README.md

 <!-- ABOUT -->
 ## About

+More natural way to help students study for exams, review weekly content, and customize learnings to recreate similar problems etc to their prefernce.
+Trained on all Spring 2023 lectures.
+EE16B students, staff, and more generally anyone can clone and use this repo and adjust to their liking.

-Trained on [official course website](https://eecs16b.org/) • UC Berkeley • EE16B: Designing Information Devices and Systems II • Spring 2023
+_UC Berkeley • EE16B: Designing Information Devices and Systems II • Spring 2023_

 <p align="right">(<a href="#readme-top">back to top</a>)</p>